 Athens' elevation is 600 to 800 feet above mean sea level, and because of its geographic location, the city is sheltered from much of the extreme weather of the winter season.
 Mean temperature for January, the coldest month, is 43 degrees F., and for July, the warmest month, 79 degrees F. Average minimum and maximum temperatures for January are 33 and 53 degrees F., and for July, 68 and 89 degrees F. Average rainfall is 50.42 inches.

-Athens is served by a daily newspaper and an independent student newspaper, The Red and Black.
+Athens is served by a daily newspaper, The Athens Banner Herald and an independent student newspaper, The Red and Black.
 Athens also has the weekly newspaper Flagpole, and the Atlanta newspapers, as well as six local radio stations and the University's radio stations, WUOG-FM and WUGA- FM.

 Two award-winning hospitals offer comprehensive health care to Athens.